microsoft/Excel-Labs/README.md

 See [Advanced formula environment](/advanced-formula-environment/README.md) for more information.

-## LABS.GENERATIVEAI function
+## `LABS.GENERATIVEAI` function

-This add-in creates a custom function called LABS.GENERATIVEAI that you can use to send prompts from the Excel grid to a generative AI model.
-LABS.GENERATIVEAI returns the results from the model back to your worksheet.
+`LABS.GENERATIVEAI` is a custom function that enables you to send prompts to a generative AI model and return the responses directly to the Excel grid.

 You can send the model simple or complex prompts, such as requests to: